 It’s important to have a backup plan for technology issues while also capturing employee knowledge.
 If, for example, there are only three employees who know a password to a critical system, what is the plan of action if they are all unavailable?
 Develop a plan with your operations center to make sure critical knowledge and information is captured securely.
 Then, if team members are unexpectedly unavailable, it won’t halt business.

 Investing in a “work from anywhere, anytime, on any device” model and putting best practices like these in place benefits companies in the midst of a crisis.
 And it generally makes it easier for employees to be productive and effective each day.

 This unprecedented change is hard, and companies can’t expect anything to be perfect as they and their employees adapt to the change.
-But there is a bright side: The crisis is forcing humanity to get better connected across countries and continents, and as a result, people will be stronger and more resilient in the end.
+But there is a bright side: Today’s new normal is forcing humanity to get better connected across countries and continents, and as a result, people will be stronger and more resilient in the end.